 But the heavens and the earth which are now preserved

 We get our word “thesaurus” from the Greek word for “preserved.”
-A thesaurus is a place of treasure.
+A thesaurus is a place of treasure, a place of words.
 It is a place of storage.
 God stores the “heavens and earth” as a treasure.
 He put them on layaway.

 The “heavens” here is the universe as we know it.
-God is in the process of preserving a world of people for judgment.
+God is in the process of preserving the heavens and earth for ultimate judgment.

 by the same word

-The “same word” that caused creation and the flood will cause the last great conflagration.
-The latter catastrophe is as certain as the former.
+The “same word” that caused creation and Noah’s Flood will cause the last great conflagration.
+The latter catastrophe is as inevitable as the former.

 are reserved for fire

-Only three verses in the New Testament says that the world will be destroyed by fire (this verse and verses 10 and12).
+Only three verses in the New Testament say that the world will be destroyed by fire (this verse and verses ten and twelve).

 “Reserved” means kept.
-God keeps heaven and earth for a future judgment.
+God keeps heaven and earth for future judgment.
 God is great at making reservations.
 He has made a reservation for the unjust unto the Day of Judgment.
-Peter predicts a future conflagration.
+Peter predicts a coming conflagration.

 until the Day of Judgment and perdition of ungodly men